GeminiDRSoftware/DRAGONS/astrodata/doc/reduce_UsersManual/_build/html/_sources/interfaces.txt

-The point here is not to overwhelm readers with a stack of primitive names, but to present both the default pipeline processing that the above simple ``reduce`` command invokes and to demonstrate how much the ``reduce`` interface abstracts away the complexity of the processing that is engaged with the simplist of commands.
+The point here is not to overwhelm readers with a stack of primitive names, but to present both the default pipeline processing that the above simple ``reduce`` command invokes and to demonstrate how much the ``reduce`` interface abstracts away the complexity of the processing that is engaged with the simplicity of commands.

 .. _userpars: